 Handle materials also deserve your consideration.
 It affects many aspects of nailing jobs including durability.

 Fiberglass made handles are lightweight and easy to use.
 But, this also drives up the price making it one of the costliest options.

 A wooden handle is good for shock absorption and less vibration.
 It also reduces the fatigue of muscles.
 The drawbacks of this handle are sometimes it goes disconnected from the head.

 Though a steel handle adds some weight to the hammer, most of the mid-range manufacturers choose it for their products.
 These handles are super durable.

-Hammers head are available in two face texture, a flat one and milled one.
-Flat texture left no marks on the surface but support less during the strike.
-Milled texture leaves marks on soft surfaces, but provides support nails to go into the object correctly.
+Hammer’s head are available in two face texture, a flat one and a milled one.
+The flat texture left no marks on the surface but support less during the strike.
+The milled texture leaves marks on soft surfaces, but provides support nails to go into the object correctly.

 Whatever you choose a weighty head with steel handle, or lightweight head and wooden handle, the fact is the combination must be balanced.
 Without having a balanced arrangement, you will lose your precision also drop more energy while operating the hammer.

-Operating hammer requires lots of energy and have to maintain good control over it.
+Operating hammer requires lots of energy and has to maintain good control over it.
 Any subconscious hit can damage the objects.